SunghoonKimUA/CSC696_prj/README.md

 1. data
 	- all data about imf and oecd
 	- gdelt summarized by AvgTone
-		* original files of gdelt are too large to upload at github, just upload summary files.
+		* original files of gdelt are too large to upload at github, I just uploaded summary files.

 2. data_cnt
 	- gdelt summarized by NumofMentions